After a slight delay, we return with part three of my look at Knowledge Zenith.

 If you’re looking for an over performing budget earphone and aren’t afraid of some enthusiastic treble or modding, the ZS6 is well worth a look.

-In my opinion, the ZSR is KZ’s best hybrid to date having the most mature tune of the bunch.
+At the time, the ZSR was KZ’s best hybrid to date having the most mature tune of the bunch.
 It’s two balanced armatures and single dynamic per side (2+1 hybrid) are nearly as detailed as the ZS6 but without the polarizing treble, it’s mids are thicker, more forward, and more natural than any other KZ hybrid, and though it has a bit of a mid-bass focus, it’s bass digs DEEEEEP into sub regions.
 It is very ZS3-like in the low end though with more texture than the ZS3 but less than the ZS6.
 These are amazing for media consumption, such as movies and gaming.
 The cavernous sound stage certainly doesn’t hurt either.

 Build quality is good using similar plastics to the ATR, though fit and finish on mine could be better.
 While I normally like KZ’s use of cursive writing to denote left and right channels, the printing on the ZSR looks out of place.
 And it’s printed upside down.
 Comfort is stellar with a custom-like design similar to the iBasso IT03 and ZS3, though keep in mind the oversized, 6mm wide nozzles that will very likely cause issues for fit with those with small ear canals.
 6mm nozzles are usually reserved for earphones with tip-mounted drivers in my experience, so seeing it here was a bit of a surprise.